-The following sets forth certain information concerning the directors and the executive officers of the Corporation as of January 27, 2021.
+The following sets forth certain information concerning the directors and the executive officers of the Corporation as of September 22, 2021.

-Name, place of residence Position with the Corporation and Principal occupation during the last 5 years Director since Rob Wildeboer (4) Burlington, Ontario, Canada Chairman of the Board of the Corporation.
-Executive Chairman of Martinrea International Inc.; Advisor to the Governments of Canada and Ontario on a variety of economic, trade, innovation, manufacturing and automotive mandates.
-January 2019 Benoît Gascon ^{(1) (3)} Montréal, Québec, Canada Vice Chairman of the Board of the Corporation.
-President and Chief Executive Officer of Mason Graphite Inc. from August 2017

-Name, place of residence Position with the Corporation and Principal occupation during the last 5 years Director since 2012 to March 2020.
-Soroush Nazarpour Montréal, Québec, Canada President and Chief Executive Officer of the Corporation.
-August 2017 Cameron Harris ^{(1) (3)} Etobicoke, Ontario, Canada Director of the Corporation.
-President of Canadian Engineering Associates Ltd. Senior Vice August 2017 Canada President and General Manager of SNC Lavalin from June 29, 2015 to November 15, 2016.
-7 (dgdd) 20 11 Denis Labrecque (2) Director of the Corporation.
-Trois-Rivières, Québec, Canada Consultant and Director of Norcap Partners Inc.; Director of Fonderie Poitras Ltée; Consultant of ACappella Investissement Inc. from May 2015 to May 2018; Director of A.U.B.
+Name, place of residence Position with the Corporation and Principal occupation during the last 5 years Director since Rob Wildeboer (4) Chairman of the Board of the Corporation.
+Burlington, Ontario, Canada Executive Chairman of Martinrea International Inc.; Advisor to the Governments of Canada and Ontario on a variety of economic, trade, innovation, manufacturing and automotive mandates.
+January 2019 Benoît Gascon (1) (3) Vice Chairman of the Board of the Corporation.
+Montréal, Québec, Canada President and Chief Executive Officer of Mason Graphite Inc. from 2012 to March 2020.
+August 2017 Soroush Nazarpour Montréal, Québec, Canada President and Chief Executive Officer of the Corporation.
+August 2017 Cameron Harris (1) (3) Etobicoke, Ontario, Director of the Corporation.
+Canada President of Canadian Engineering Associates Ltd. Senior Vice President and General Manager of SNC Lavalin from June 29, 2015 to November 15, 2016.
+August 2017 Denis Labrecque (2) Trois-Rivières, Québec, Canada Director of the Corporation.
+Consultant and Director of Norcap Partners Inc.; Director of Fonderie Poitras Ltée; Consultant of ACappella Investissement Inc. from May 2015 to May 2018; Director of A.U.B.
 Corp.
 Inc. from May 2014 to April 2020.
-August 2017 Arinder S. Mahal ^{(1) (2)} Director of the Corporation.
-Toronto, Ontario, Canada Founder and CEO of Antera Inc.; Chief Executive Officer of Synoptim Advisory Corp.; Managing Director, Head of Technology Investment Banking of Echelon Wealth Partners Inc. from May 2017 to April 2018.
-November 2018 Jodie Lynn Morgan Director of the Corporation.
-Wilmington, Delaware, United States Chief Executive Officer and Director of GreenMantra; President of Pinova, Inc. from 2013 to 2016.
-November 2020 Luc Veilleux Chief Financial Officer of the Corporation.
-Montréal, Québec, Canada Chief Financial Officer of Mason Graphite Inc. from December 2012 to June 2019.
-N/A Rocco Marinaccio Chief Operating Officer of the Corporation.
-Mississauga, Ontario, Canada Vice President, Operations of Martinrea International Inc. from September 2014 to January 2019.
+August 2017 Arinder S. Mahal (1) (2) Toronto, Ontario, Canada Director of the Corporation.
+Founder and CEO of Antera Inc.; Chief Executive Officer of Synoptim Advisory Corp.; Managing Director, Head of Technology Investment Banking of Echelon Wealth Partners Inc. from May 2017 to April 2018.
+November 2018 Jodie Lynn Morgan Wilmington, Delaware, United States Director of the Corporation.
+Chief Executive Officer and Director of GreenMantra; President of Pinova, Inc. from 2013 to 2016.
+November 2020 Nathalie Pilon Dorval, Québec, Canada Director of the Corporation Director of HEC Montréal, the CSA Group, the Montreal Port Authority and Nouveau Monde Graphite (NYSE: NMG, TSXV: February 2021

+Name, place of residence Position with the Corporation and Principal occupation during the last 5 years Director since NOU).
+President of ABB in Canada from 2015 to 2019 Luc Veilleux Montréal, Québec, Canada Chief Financial Officer of the Corporation.
+Chief Financial Officer of Mason Graphite Inc. from December 2012 to June 2019.
+N/A Rocco Marinaccio Mississauga, Ontario, Canada Chief Operating Officer of the Corporation.
+Vice President, Operations of Martinrea International Inc. from September 2014 to January 2019.
 N/A